Dansby Swanson Player Props: Cubs vs. Reds

-The Chicago Cubs, including Dansby Swanson (.205 batting average in his past 10 games), take on starting pitcher Brandon Williamson and the Cincinnati Reds at Wrigley Field, Saturday at 7:15 PM ET.
+On Sunday, Dansby Swanson (.273 on-base percentage in past 10 games, 88 points below season-long percentage) and the Chicago Cubs play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 2:20 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Reds.
+He strung together two hits (going 2-for-5 with a triple and two RBI) in his most recent appearance against the Reds.

 Dansby Swanson Game Info & Props vs. the Reds